 In the 1980s, ITV began packaging and branding its children’s programming screened each weekday afternoon from around 4.00 pm until 5.15.

 The short continuity links between the programmes were initially recorded at studios in London.
-Here Ringo Starr of The Beatles has turned up along with the Reverend Audrey to announce the launch of their animation series THOMAS THE TANK ENGINE.
+Here Ringo Starr of The Beatles has turned up along with the Reverend Awdry to announce the launch of their animation series THOMAS THE TANK ENGINE.

 A challenging guest presenter was Travelling Matt, the Muppet character from Fraggle Rock.
 He required the whole set to be elevated to accommodate his partner – a six foot tall Canadian.